unblinking/saltpack/specs/saltpack_armor.md

    ```
    [>\n\r\t ]*BEGIN[>\n\r\t ]+([a-zA-Z0-9]+)?[>\n\r\t ]+SALTPACK[>\n\r\t ]+(ENCRYPTED[>\n\r\t ]+MESSAGE)|(SIGNED[>\n\r\t ]+MESSAGE)|(DETACHED[>\n\r\t ]+SIGNATURE)[>\n\r\t ]*
    ```
+   We match against `>` for compatibility with mail clients that use it for quoting.
    The optional word is an application name (like 'KEYBASE').
 The last two words give the mode of the message.
 3. Collect input up to the second period.
 This is the payload.
 If the implementation is